Union Fact & Fiction

 Fact:

 Workers vote whether or not to strike.
-Strikes get a lot of attention, but ninety-nine percent of contract negotiations are settled without a strike.
-No one ever wants a strike and it is always a last resort.
+Strikes gain a lot of attention, but 99% of contract negotiations are settled without a strike.
+No one ever wants a strike, and it is always a last resort.